 Secondly, it’s a really cheap destination for studying Spanish, something recommended at the beginning of your trip as it will significantly help you communicate with the local people.
 You can expect to pay from $120 USD per week for a group class with 20 hours of study.

 Finally, although it receives plenty of tourists each year, Peru has a wealth of under-the-radar places to visit.
-Ancient (and I mean ancient!) archaeological sites, golden beaches and dense Amazon rainforest home to incredibly biodiversity of flora and fauna; all of this can be found in Peru for those who know where to look.
+Ancient (and I mean ancient!) archaeological sites (such as those in Cusco), golden beaches and dense Amazon rainforest home to incredibly biodiversity of flora and fauna; all of this can be found in Peru for those who know where to look.